kastle-lab/Robotic-Orchestration-and-Learning-Training/deliverables/key-notions.md

 # Key Notions

-What entities you think would exist in your graph?

 - **Capability**
   - <u><b>Rationale</b></u>: Specifications to differentiate and define what actions an agent can perform (E.g., Grab, Push, Pull, Lift, Travel, Etc.).
   - <u>**Connected Pattern**</u>: [role-dependent-name](https://github.com/kastle-lab/modular-ontology-design-library/tree/master/modl/role-dependent-name),